CodeOpsTech/ebook/principles.md

 * One technique is to use base64 to convert json to binary and pass it along and pass it along as context data.
 There is a python base64 library which does that.

+* Limited Options:
+Despite availability of popular languages, not every language is supported.
+Although in AWS Lambda, one can still run non supportive languages by building Amazon Linux executables and use node.js to run them.

+* Dependency Issues:
+Code with third party dependencies should be uploaded with the dependencies, thus increasing the deployment package size.
+Once the package size increases, the time to build the container image also increases and this eventually increases the latency for warm invocations.